aws-samples/serverless-patterns/apigw-http-lambda-documentdb-cdk/README.md

 This AWS CDK stack deploys an API Gateway HTTP API that integrates with a Lambda function and a DocumentDB cluster.
 The Lambda function is connected to the DocumentDB cluster through a VPC.
 The Lambda implements the CRUD operations function for this REST API.

-You should use this pattern if you want to migrate your application to DocumentDB using a serverless REST API application layer
+You should use this pattern if you want to migrate your application to DocumentDB using a serverless REST API application layer.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-http-lambda-documentdb-cdk

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.